 1. Principal Investigator.
 2011 – Present.
 Principal Investigator.
 Kemin Health.
 The TEA Study.$221,125.
 To examine the effectiveness of green and black tea extracts on muscle performance and recovery following downhill running.
-Completed.
+Complete.

 3. Co-Investigator.
 2010 - 2015.
 NIH (NIDDK); P30 DK072476.
 Nutritional Programming: Environmental and Molecular Interactions.$1,038,412.
 The Clinical Nutrition Research Unit will facilitate and promote collaborative and multi-disciplinary interactions that will foster new research ideas and enhance the translation of basic nutritional research findings into the clinical arena and ultimately into practical application.
 Complete.

 4. Principal Investigator.
 2009 - 2011.
 NIH (NIDDK); R56 DK081807.
 Insulin Sensitivity using Aerobic Interval Conditioning (ISAIC) Trail. $150,000.
 Insulin Sensitivity using Aerobic Interval Conditioning (ISAIC) trail will compare traditional AER to INT in sedentary, overweight/obese men and women with pre-diabetes.
 This study will provide information that may enhance current physical activity recommendations for individuals who are overweight/obese and have prediabetes.
 Complete.